 coronavirus health and safety measures

-Children’s hands are washed and their temperatures are taken upon arrival to our classrooms each day.
-Throughout the day, we conduct regular health checks of children and staff.
-We will not be able to provide care for a child if either you, your child, or someone who resides in your household has a temperature of 100.4˚F or higher, or other symptoms outlined by the CDC.
+Throughout the day, we may conduct health checks of children and staff.
+We will not be able to care for your child if they have a temperature of 100.4 F, or other symptoms outlined in our exclusion guidelines.

 When dropping off or picking up your child, we ask that you use hand sanitizer conveniently located in our school’s entryway.
 Our nurses and teachers role model and regularly oversee handwashing procedures throughout the day.